lewisd27/Miconia-BioEcon--Model/README.md

 7. Edit `Management` sections to change management actions at each time step.
 - EDIT `AP` and `C1` variables to assign different distances for management.
 8. Update `r outputs` section with desired filenames for .xlsx and plot outputs.

+Click RUN ALL to run the model and knit together the document.